 Ingredients

-- 2 lbs strawberries washed and dried very well
+- 2 lbs fresh strawberries washed and dried very well

 - 2–3 teaspoons coconut oil or shortening